DragosGhinea/TaskManagement-Platform/README.md

 ![AppPreview](https://github.com/DragosGhinea/TaskManagement-Platform/blob/main/Previews/AppPreview14.png)

 ## Other Info
 - This project was initially created in romanian and translated afterwards.
-The project might not have it's variables fully translated!
+The project might not have its variables fully translated!
 (Sorry for that)
 - This project was made for a university assignment
 - The application is semi-responsive, was not properly tested nor was it intended to be fully responsive in the first place.
 It was tested on 2560 x 1600 resolution.
 - This project was made in two weeks